 Start small with hiring critical roles first.

 And, of course, you want to make sure you’re hiring people who are a good fit for the stage your startup is at.
-In the early days, you need people who are willing to wear multiple hats and do whatever it takes to get the job done.
+In the early days, you needed people willing to wear multiple hats and do whatever it took to get the job done.
 As you grow and scale, you’ll need to take on more specialized roles to help you take your business to the next level.

-At the end of the day, building a great team is all about finding the right people at the right time.
+Building a great team is ultimately about finding the right people at the right time.
 It’s not always easy, but if you prioritize hiring from the beginning and focus on building a diverse, talented group of individuals who share your vision, you’ll be well on your way to startup success.

 Ah, funding rounds.
 They’re the lifeblood of any startup but can also be a major source of stress and uncertainty.
 How much should you raise?
 When should you raise it?
 And how do you make sure you’re getting the best deal possible?